What is Protected Health Information (PHI)?

 However, If your personal healthcare information stored in these smart medical devices is stolen, you can’t change it and the breach can take a very long time to detect.
 Information such as your name, date of birth, address, Social Security Number, and older medical claims information can be used to commit fraud, the thief can receive medical care using the victim’s name, purchase prescription drugs, and even commit blackmail.

-The results of a breach of PHI can be far worse than financial fraud, as they can take months or even years before they are detected.
+The results of an unauthorized disclosure of PHI can be far worse than financial fraud, as they can take months or even years before they are detected.
 Identity theft can take years to recover from.
 Additionally, the penalties of a HIPAA violation can be quite severe and even crippling to an organization.

 Protect Against PHI Breaches.
 Become HIPAA Compliant

 The HIPAA Security Rule requires organizations to take proactive measures against threats to the sanctity of PHI.
 Organizations must implement administrative, technical, and physical safeguards to ensure the confidentiality and integrity of the PHI under their care.
 However, aside from saying that safeguards must be implemented, the “how” is left to the discretion of the individual organization, which can be frustrating for the organization in question because when the cost of non-compliance can be so high, they don’t know what they need to do to be compliant.